YURY-ZEVAKIN-Corp/KeyStone/TOAST_SERVICE_SUMMARY.md

 ## Architecture Benefits

-1. **Consistent with existing patterns**: Uses same EventEmitter pattern as FormService
+1. **Consistent with existing patterns**: Uses same eventEmitter pattern as FormService
 2. **Type-safe**: Full TypeScript support with proper interfaces
 3. **Reusable**: Easy to use from any component via hook
 4. **Customizable**: Flexible options for different use cases